Eight Non-Financial Programs

 Instilling corporate awareness of emphasis on quality and enhance quality and reliability of our group's products

-As a corporate group dealing mainly in industrial gases, we consider our unwavering quality commitment to be the stable supply of products that underpin a range of industries, and that because our product is an invisible gas, reliability is an essential quality that we must provide.
-We will promote a culture that emphasizes quality by keeping our important promises to customers and strive to further raise awareness among employees.
-We will also implement a series of initiatives with the aim of increasing quality and reliability by promoting the introduction of LIMS and other automation technologies.In FYE2024, the activities of the Quality Committee (SSG-QC) comprising the NSHD Group’s electronic materials gases manufacturing companies involved sharing best practices to increase customer satisfaction and discussing resolutions to issues.
-In the TNSC Group, we took measures to automate the sending of analysis data at our electronic materials specialty gas plant and promoted the introduction of quality control automation equipment at our chemical production plant.
-Furthermore, we continued our quality audit program* that began in FYE2023 and is being implemented across the entire NSHD Group.
+Because industrial gases, the NSHD Group’s core products, underpin a wide range of industries, it is imperative that their quality remain uncompromised.
+Moreover, as industrial gases are invisible, we believe they must be products that customers can trust.
+We will promote a culture that emphasizes keeping our important promises to quality for customers and strive to further raise awareness among employees.
+We will also implement a series of initiatives with the aim of increasing quality and reliability by promoting the introduction of LIMS and other automation technologies.
+In FYE2024, the activities of the Quality Committee (SSG-QC) comprising the NSHD Group’s electronic materials gases manufacturing companies involved sharing best practices to increase customer satisfaction and discussing resolutions to issues.
+In the TNSC Group, we promoted the introduction of quality control automation equipment at our chemical production plant.
+Furthermore, we continued our quality audit program* that is being implemented across the entire NSHD Group.

 *Each operating company conducts a quality audit of their business sites once every three years based on important audit items set by NSHD.